 Siemens Integrity Initiative – Annual Report 2019

 The Annual Report 2018 highlights outcomes of the First and Second Funding Round projects, and provides a short overview on the Third Funding Round.

 Compliance and integrity go hand in handSiemens shows zero tolerance toward corruption, violations of the principles of fair competition and other breaches of the law – and where these do occur, we take swift action.
 But compliance means much more than just adhering to laws and to the regulations described in the Siemens Business Conduct Guidelines.
-Compliance forms the basis for all our decisions and activities, and it is the key to integrity in conducting business.
+Compliance forms the basis for all our decisions and activities, and it is the key to integrity when conducting business.
 Our premise is this: Only clean business is Siemens business.
 This applies worldwide and at all levels of the organization.
-In addition to combating corruption and competition violations, the Compliance Department also protects our company against fraud and money laundering as well as safeguards personal data.
+In addition to combating corruption and competition and export-control violations, the Compliance Department also protects our company against fraud and money laundering as well as safeguards personal data and human rights.
 We are also active in international organizations that strengthen responsible business practices.
 These activities include our worldwide commitment to the United Nations Global Compact and the World Economic Forum with its Partnering Against Corruption Initiative (PACI).
 We actively support the enactment of the United Nations Convention against Corruption and the Anti-Bribery Convention of the Organisation for Economic Co-operation and Development (OECD).

 What is the Siemens compliance system?

 The Siemens compliance system comprises a comprehensive system of measures to ensure our business is always carried out in full accordance with the law as well as with our internal principles and rules.
 In the process, we also want to instill the notion of responsible conduct in everything that Siemens employees think and do.